hokkey/solar-monitor-auth-proxy/README.md

 ## Environment Variables

-- PROXY_BASE_URL - The URL for the solar monitor to connect to, such as a local IP address http://192.168.1.1.
+- SOLAR_MONITOR_BASE_URL - The URL for the solar monitor to connect to, such as a local IP address http://192.168.1.1.
 Does not support URLs like http://solar-monitor.local.
-- PROXY_AUTH_USER - The login username for the solar monitor.
+- SOLAR_MONITOR_AUTH_USER - The login username for the solar monitor.
-- PROXY_AUTH_PW - The login password for the solar monitor.
+- SOLAR_MONITOR_AUTH_PW - The login password for the solar monitor.